DexterHuang/CyberCodeOnline/UpdateNote.md

 - Introduce additional use for epic equipments that is unwanted for whatever reason deem as "bad epic rolls"
 - caches of unwanted type can be printed then exchanged to become another type of cache
 - Encourage buying of any type of epic cache since they now can be used in other way

-**Feedback and suggestions are welcome**
-Please send your feedback to my Discord or email directly.

-## Updates

 ### 0.1875